Excerpted from the Italy Career Guide

 European Employment Services (EURES)

-EURES is a system conceived by the European Union (EU) to facilitate the movement of workers among member countries.
-It consists of a network of offices from 31 member states that manage almost a million of job requests and 23,000 employers through a central database.
+EURES provides information, advice and recruitment/placement services for workers and employers as well as any citizen wishing to benefit from the principle of the free movement of persons.
+It has a human network of more than 850 EURES advisers who are in daily contact with jobseekers and employers across Europe.
 Candidates can look for a job in their home countries or elsewhere within the European Union.
-While non-EU citizens are not actively assisted by the service, everyone can browse the listings and take advantage of the information.
-Non-EU citizens must secure a valid working visa before beginning any job in the European Union.
+While non-EU citizens are not actively assisted by the service, anyone can browse the job listings and take advantage of the information.
+A non-EU citizen must secure a valid working visa before beginning any job in the European Union.

-This website is a free public service that aims to promote internships in the Italian market for young professionals age 32 and younger.
-It organizes weekly meetings to update students and young professionals on the current market and various job opportunities (service available upon reservation).
-It also has a link that allows users to search for internships all over the world (www.europlacement.com).
+This website is a free public service that aims to promote internships in the Italian market for young professionals.
+Sportello Stage promotes internships with thousands of companies, both in Italy and abroad, for qualified young people and graduates.
+Its target group is young adults with a high level of education.
+Sportello Stage organizes weekly meetings to update students and young professionals on the current market and various job opportunities; reservations are required.

 Staffing Agencies and Temporary Help Firms

 This is an Italian staffing company that operates mainly in Northern Italy.
 It serves more than 15,000 clients and is specialized in positions for both professionals and first-time jobseekers.
-A registration is required to post CVs and access services, including the job vacancy page.
+Registration is required to post résumés/CVs and access services, including the job vacancy page.

 Executive Recruiters and Search Firms

-This is an international recruitment firm with almost 50 years of experience specialized in the sales/marketing, information technology, finance, human resources, legal, and research and development sectors.
+This is an international recruitment firm with almost 50 years of experience.
+It specializes in the sales and marketing, IT, research and development, finance, human resources and legal sectors.
 Online vacancies can be browsed by specialty.
-The website also offers a service called ‘under 30’ dedicated to graduates and young professionals entering the job market for the first time.
+The website also offers a service called ‘under 30,’ which is dedicated to graduates and young professionals entering the job market for the first time.

 Tel: +39 02 806721